mbdavid/LiteDB/src/content/docs/Connection-String.md

 LiteDB offers 2 types of connections: `Direct` and `Shared`.
 This affect how engine will open data file.

-- `Direct`: Engine will open the datafoçe in exclusive mode and will keep it open until `Dispose()`.
+- `Direct`: Engine will open the datafile in exclusive mode and will keep it open until `Dispose()`.
 The datafile cannot be opened by another process.
 This is the recommended mode because it's faster and cachable.
 - `Shared`: Engine will be close the datafile after each operation.
 Locks are made using `Mutex`.
 This is more expensive but you can open same file from multiple processes.